BLAIR TOWNSHIP BOARD OF SUPERVISORS:

 BLAIR TOWNSHIP ADMINISTRATION & STAFF:

 Under the Pennsylvania Second Class Township Code, the Secretary and Treasurer positions are appointed by the Board of Supervisors and serve at their discretion.
-In Blair Township’s case, Mrs. Robertson holds and fulfills responsibilities for both functions.
+In Blair Township’s case, Kami holds and fulfills responsibilities for both functions.

 The Township Secretary is the administrative officer of the Township.
 Responsibilities include communicating with citizens, filling all legal notices, interacting with Township departments and boards, managing municipal records, preserving the meeting book and records, presiding over the day to day operations of the Township, and serving as the chief clerk to the Township.